stepheneb/cfa-own-electron/readme.md

 1. Test and push all code changes
    - Run `npm run package` on both macOS and Windows and make sure packaged applications run correctly.
    - Test static site deployed to gh-pages: https://stepheneb.github.io/cfa-own-electron
+2. Make sure the git workspace is clean: `git status`.
 2. Run `npm version prerelease` which will perform the following tasks:
    - increment the prerelease version number in package.json and package-log.json and generate a git commit.
    - Create a git tag with the version number.